pritis-spektra/dvlprprdctvtyghdepth/Lab10/Lab10.md

 1.  **Open** **src/app.js** in the editor.**Select all code** in the file and type in Copilot Chat in Agent mode.

-> /fix Review this Express app configuration.
-It is missing critical
-> middleware and has a route prefix typo.
-Fix all issues.
++++/fix Review this Express app configuration.
+It is missing critical middleware and has a route prefix typo.
+Fix all issues.+++

 ![](./media/image8.png)